 It is common to link poor performance with an agreed penalty – for example, the outsourcer may place a small percentage of their monthly revenues at risk if they don’t meet key performance indicators (KPIs) such as % of calls answered within a certain interval, or customer satisfaction ratings of the service experience.

-In order to provide you with accurate pricing, call centre providers will ask you for historical call volumes monthly and by intra-day interval (eg. hour of day for each weekday) – if available.
+In order to provide you with accurate pricing, providers will ask you for historical call volumes monthly and by intra-day interval (eg. hour of day for each weekday) – if available.
 The pattern of call arrival times can have a significant impact on staffing and therefore cost.
 Other factors influencing price include: